 Installation instructions show how to set up the front end at the ride height you want.
 Rack extenders or Fairmont tie rod ends must be used on 58-1/2″, 60-1/2", and 62-1/2″ kits.
 Crossmember & upper towers are made from 3/16″ mild steel.

 The width is measured at the rotor wheel mounting surface.
 The width will vary, depending on the brake kit used.

-Please note: lower control arm pivot tubes and gussets are not included.
+Please note: lower control arm pivot tubes and gussets are not included because they are often included with the arms.
 Please see the Related Products section below to add a control arm mounting kit, brake kit, or power rack spacer kit.

 For assembly and installation instructions, click here.